pedrofrohmut/learning-cpp/mike-shah/README.md

 - The operator '==' you can compare all the fields of two vectors in a simgle operation in your code => 'are_equal = (vec1 == vec2);'

+## Classes 7 - Member Initializer List

+- You can simplify your constructor with this syntax but you need to respect the order that they are declared in the class.
+    Exp: float x, y, z; => Vec3f() : x(x), y(y), z(z) {}

+- This technique is an implementation syntatic sugar and should not be in the header files.